 - Intercultural Development Inventory (IDI): A short inventory, with a debrief on Zoom (Register here – we will provide a code to all CLM candidates to cover the cost).

-- Background Check and Psychological Assessment: During the course of the program, CLM candidates will also complete a background check ($10) and psychological assessment ($150 contribution from CLM candidate – the conference will cover the remaining $250).
+- Background Check and Mental Health and Wellbeing Assessment: During the course of the program, CLM candidates will also complete a background check ($25) and mental health and wellbeing assessment ($125 contribution from CLM candidate – the Board of Laity will cover the remaining $125).

 - Coursework: Complete the four modules of the CLM Candidate Training Program (usually October through April).
-Each module is $30, plus the cost of the module workbook.
+Each module is $30, plus the cost of materials.
 Note that the BeADisciple versions of these modules are not accepted as an alternative to the NC Conference Candidate Training Program.

-- Demonstration Project: Complete a demonstration project, to be presented at the end of the fourth module of the CLM Candidate Training Program.
+- Ministry Project: Complete a ministry project, to be presented at the end of the fourth module of the CLM Candidate Training Program.
 All projects will be presented at the final cohort gathering (April).

 Review and Certification: